google/cdep/doc/authoring.md

 # CDep Package Author's Guide
 This tutorial will show how to author your own CDep package and host it on Github.
+We'll package BorningSSL so that it can be used by CDep.
 When you're done you'll have a package that any CDep user can reference in their project.

 Prerequisites: Have or create a Github account and read [Anatomy of a CDep Package](https://github.com/google/cdep/blob/master/doc/anatomy.md)

-In this tutorial we'll author a BoringSSL package and host it on Github.
 This tutorial runs on Ubuntu and it will require some modifications to work on MacOS or Windows.

 ## Step 1 -- Fork BoringSSL on Github
 Navigate to https://github.com/google/boringssl and click the Fork button.